Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 ### Obtaining the WBC Image Data

-Next, we ask that you download our `WBC_PCAPipeline` folder, move this folder to your desktop, and verify that it has the following contents:
+Download our `WBC_PCAPipeline` <a href="../downloads/WBC_PCAPipeline.zip">folder</a>, move this folder to your desktop, and verify that it has the following contents:

 ~~~
 WBC_PCAPipeline